Stick crafts and activities for kids

 Credit: Phil Lockwood / WTML

-Collect a handful of long, straight sticks to make your own woodland wind chime.
-Simply paint the sticks, tie some string around each one and hang them from a branch.
+Collect a handful of long, straight sticks to make your own wind chime at home.
+Simply paint the sticks, tie some string around each one and hang them from a branch in your garden.
 Now listen… The wood makes a lovely, soothing sound as the sticks knock together in the breeze.

 Get inspired by environmental artists like Andy Goldsworthy and create a natural sculpture in the woods.
 To get started, gather some sticks and fallen branches.
 Lay your biggest sticks in a square or triangle shape on the ground, then add more and more twigs on top to build up your tower.